 - to any combination of persons or purposes aforementioned.

-PTs are subject to the Trustee Act.
-1998 and general equitable principles of law if the Purpose Trust Act, 2004 (“the PT Act”) is silent in any respect.
+Purpose Trusts are subject to the Trustee Act, 1998 and general equitable principles of law if the Act is silent in any respect.

 - standing to make application by originating summons to the court in respect of the allocation of income and capital amongst the different purposes of the trust.